Skip to main content

 Highlighting violence in New Zealand

-Part of a 2002 protest against violent crime, Sensible Sentencing Trust activist Norm Withers holds a photo of his elderly mother Nan, who was very badly beaten by an intruder in 1997.
-Crosses representing New Zealand's victims of violent crime were laid out on the steps of Parliament at the protest.
-Community activism over the number of violent deaths has intensified in New Zealand in recent years, and Withers has been a key spokesperson.
+During a 2002 violent crime protest, Sensible Sentencing Trust activist Norm Withers displayed a graphic photo of his elderly mother Nan, who was badly beaten by an intruder in 1997.
+Crosses representing New Zealand’s victims of violent crime were laid on the steps of Parliament at the protest.
+Community activism over the number of violent deaths has intensified in recent years, with Withers a prominent spokesperson.
 Together with the Sensible Sentencing Trust, he has campaigned for harsher sentences for those who commit violent crimes, especially murder.

 Using this item